Skip to content

 Precise KDE Mapping Requirements

 FSMA 204 mandates specific KDEs for each CTE type.
-Your validation schema must enforce strict typing, format constraints, and business rules across the following core elements:
+The validation schema must enforce strict typing, format constraints, and business rules across the core elements below.
+This is the validation-scoped view of the complete field catalog documented in the KDE Field Mapping Guide, which covers every transport and CTE across the compliance model.

 Optional fields such as reference_document_id or carrier_scac should pass through without blocking ingestion, provided they conform to expected data types.
-However, the engine must reject partial KDE sets that break CTE continuity—for example, a Shipping event missing a destination Location ID or a Receiving event lacking a Traceability Lot Code.
+The engine must, however, reject partial KDE sets that break CTE continuity — for example, a Shipping event missing a destination location_id, or a Receiving event lacking a traceability_lot_code.
+Optional KDEs should default to an explicit null rather than an empty string, so downstream recall queries can distinguish “not applicable” from “missing and required.”
+Malformed records are never silently coerced; they are quarantined with full context for reconciliation.

 Production Validation Engine